THESIS HEADQUARTERS

 High-Performance Fenestration

-Cascadia Windows & Doors supplied Universal Series™ fixed and awning windows, some with motorized operators, to meet the project’s performance targets.
+Cascadia Windows & Doors supplied Universal Series™ fixed and awning windows, including motorized operators, to meet the project’s performance targets.
 Each unit features double-glazed Cardinal Low-E 366 tempered IGUs, delivering a typical thermal performance of U-0.24 and meeting a 15 PSF water resistance rating.
-The large-format glazing—up to 118" x 143"—floods the interior with daylight while maintaining envelope integrity.
+The large-format glazing, measuring up to 118" x 143", floods the interior with daylight while maintaining envelope integrity.
 Frames were custom painted with low-VOC, using Hydro Tuff water-borne urethane coatings that exceed AAMA 625 and AAMA 2605 performance criteria and pass CDPH testing, offering a modeled lifespan of up to 80 years.

 • Windows installed across all four storeys of the building